Honesty is the first chapter in the book of wisdom.

 Say nice things.
 Never disparage your current or past employer or offer up a “personality” mismatch with the person you work for as a reason for leaving.
 It will only serve to cast doubt on your own candidacy.

 Maintain confidentiality.
 Take the necessary steps to preserve the confidential nature of your search.
 Utilize personal email and phones when communicating with prospective employers or recruiters during the search process.
 Avoid meeting in a place where others from your current firm or company might recognize you.
-Be careful -- many confidentiality breaches occur because the candidate confided information about their search to a “trusted” colleague, co-worker, or secretary.
+Be careful -- many confidentiality breaches occur because the candidate confided information about their search to a “trusted” colleague, co-worker, or friend.

 Mind your manners.
 A healthy dose of “please” and “thank you” will go a long way toward endearing you to your future employer.
 If meeting over lunch or dinner, etiquette matters.
 Follow up with a “thank you” note.
-While it may sound old fashioned, hand written notes are always better received than emails.
+While it may sound old fashioned, hand written notes are always better received than texts or emails.